-Genotype Acc#29FMB/01WK/ was ranked first for its high grain yield in three environments (Rama2012, Rama2014 and Maistebri2014) while third in Rama2013, fourth in Ahferom 2014 and 7th in Ahferom2013
+Genotype Acc#29FMB/01WK/ ranked first for its high grain yield in three environments (Rama-2012, Rama-2014 and Maistebri-2014), while it ranked third in Rama-2013, fourth in Ahferom-2014 and 7th in Ahferom-2013 (Table 2).

-(Table 2).
 However, due to its short plant height, low biomass yield and susceptibility to disease (head blast) (Table 3), this genotype was not selected by farmers.

-Finger millet is one of the preferred feed source crops, for its palatable straw (Mulualem & Melak, 2013).
+Finger millet is one of the preferred feed source crops, for its palatable straw (Mulualem and Melak, 2013).
 Therefore, besides grain yield, biomass yield is among the major criteria for selection of a superior variety.
-The local check was least ranked in terms of grain yield in Rama 2012, Rama2013 and Rama2014, while fist ranked in Ahferom2013, third in Ahferom2014 and was fifth rank for its intermediate grain yield in Maistebri2014.
-The standard check was ranked tenth in Rama2013, Rama2014 and Ahferom2014, third in Rama2012, and eight in Maistebri2014 (Table 2).
+The local check was lowest ranking in terms of grain yield in Rama-2012, Rama-2013 and Rama-2014, while it ranked first in Ahferom-2013, third in Ahferom-2014 and fifth for its intermediate grain yield in Maistebri-2014.
+The standard check ranked tenth in Rama-2013, Rama-2014 and Ahferom-2014, while it ranked third in Rama-2012, and eighth in Maistebri-2014 (Table 2).

-Regarding the overall environment mean grain yield performance, Acc#29FMB/01WK/ was first ranked followed by KNE#622, whereas local and standard check were least ranked for their low grain yield performance.
-Highest environmental mean grain yield was showed in Rama2013, followed by the grain yield in rama2014 and ahferom2014.
-Least mean grain yield was observed in ahferom2013 (Table 2).
+Regarding the overall mean grain yield performance in all environments, Acc#29FMB/01WK/ ranked first, followed by KNE#622, whereas local and standard checks were lowest ranking for their low grain yield.
+Highest environmental mean grain yield was showed in Rama-2013, followed Rama-2014 and Ahferom-2014.
+Lowest mean grain yield was observed in Ahferom-2013 (Table 2).

-3.2 AMMI analysis
+AMMI analysis

-AMMI ANOVA (Table 4) indicates significant (P≤0.01) effects of genotypes, environments and genotype by environment interaction, indicating the high environmental variations and differential response of genotypes to the variable environments thus leading to inconsistency ranking of genotypes.
-Lule et al. (2014) reported significant genotype by environmental interaction for finger miller varieties tested across four locations for two seasons in Ethiopia.
-Highest (37.4%) variation was explained by environment effect, followed by genotype by environment interaction and genotypes explaining 23.2% and 8.5% of variation, respectively.
-This may indicate the existence of a considerable amount of deferential response among the genotypes to changes in growing environments and the differential discriminating ability of the test environments.
+AMMI ANOVA (Table 4) indicates significant ($P \le 0.01$) effects of genotypes, environments and genotype by environment interaction, showing the high environmental variations and differential responses of genotypes to the environments, thus leading to inconsistent ranking of genotypes.
+Also Lule et al. (2014) reported significant genotype by environment interaction for finger millet varieties tested across four locations for two seasons in Ethiopia.

+The highest proportion of variation (37.4%) was explained by the environment effect, followed by the genotype by environment interaction effect and genotype effect, explaining 23.2% and 8.5% of variation, respectively.
+This may indicate the existence of a considerable amount of differential response for the genotypes to changes in environmental conditions and the differential discriminating ability of the test environments.
 Adugna et al. (2011) reported 79.13, 18.34 and 2.53% of variation explained by environments, genotype by environment interaction and genotype respectively for finger millet genotypes tested over ten environments in Ethiopia.

-The genotype by environment interaction effect was almost three times higher than the genotypes effect.
-IPCA1 and IPCA2 were significant explaining 54.4 and 22.1% of the interaction, respectively, leading to a cumulative of 76.5% of variation and the rest 23.5% was contributed due to noise (Table 4).
+The genotype by environment interaction effect was almost three times higher than the genotype effect.
+IPCA1 and IPCA2 were significant and explained respectively 54.4 and 22.1% of the interaction variability, leading to a cumulative 76.5% of explained variation (Table 4).

-3.3 AMMI Biplot: classification of genotypes and environments
+AMMI Biplot: classification of genotypes and environments

-The AMMI biplot based on the relative magnitude of the position and direction of genotypes on the plane of stability parameter regressed on the environmental mean yields is considered an important measure of the pattern of adaptation and stability (Zobel et al. 1988).
-Figure 1 presents plotting of the first IPCA against the mean for both the genotypes and environments.
-Genotypes KNE#1012 and KNE#741 was close to the origin (x-axis) and with above mean grain yield, indicating their low interaction to environmental changes accompanied with intermediate grain yield performance.
-According to Annicchiarico (1997) a stable genotypes should be that with low interaction to environmental changes and high yielder.
-Accordingly, Genotype KNE#622 was second high grain yielder and relatively low interaction, being as stable genotype.
-Genotype Acc#29FMB/01WK/ on the other hand showed highest mean grain yield however high IPCA1 indicating its relatively high interaction to environmental changes (Figure 1).
+The AMMI biplot based on IPC1 scores on y-axis and mean yields on x-axis for both environments and genotypes is considered as an important tool to assess the pattern of adaptation and stability (Figure 1; Zobel et al. 1988).
+Genotypes KNE#1012 and KNE#741 were close to the x-axis and showed a grain yield slightly above the average level, indicating their low interaction with the environment coupled with intermediate grain yield performances.
+According to Annicchiarico (1997) a reliable genotype should show low interaction with the environment (high stability) and high yield.
+Accordingly, Genotype KNE#622 was second in grain yield and showed a relatively low interaction, thus it should be regarded as a reliable genotype.
+Genotype Acc#29FMB/01WK/, on the other hand, showed the highest mean grain yield, but also a high IPCA1 score, indicating its relatively high interaction with the environment (Figure 1).